ray-project/ray/doc/source/data/data-internals.rst

 :class:`ray.data.DataContext.get_current().scheduling_strategy <ray.data.DataContext>`.
 This scheduling strategy schedules these Tasks and Actors outside any present placement group.
 To force Ray Data to schedule tasks within the current placement group (i.e., to use current placement group resources specifically for Ray Data), set ``ray.data.DataContext.get_current().scheduling_strategy = None``.

-This should be considered for advanced use cases to improve performance predictability only.
-We generally recommend letting Ray Data run outside placement groups.
+Consider this override only for advanced use cases to improve performance predictability.
+The general recommendation is to let Ray Data run outside placement groups.

 .. _datasets_tune: